 Where Do The Freedom Checks Come From?

-As I mentioned towards the start of this review the Freedom Checks are supposedly to be paid out from “designated entities”.
+As I mentioned towards the start of this review the Freedom Checks are supposed to be paid out from “designated entities”.
 These designated entities, according to Matt, are basically companies working within the natural resources sector (such as oil & gas companies).

 Matt claims that he has been carrying out historical analysis on these companies & that he is expecting them to see gains of up to 39,832% in the coming year due to the fact the oil production has declined in Middle Eastern countries & has instead remained in the USA due to a recent fracking boom.